dianamn/gallery-images/readme.txt

 == Changelog ==

+= 2.1.7 =
+* Fixed CSS bug.
+* It has been reported about this bug in our forums.

 = 2.1.6 =
 * 1) We have fixed 3 major bugs in the gallery on different views